Hawai‘i 2020 Primary Election Offers Voters Choices for Mayor, Prosecutor and More

 Both House members must run in every election.
 When the always-eclectic U.S. Rep. Tulsi Gabbard decided to run for president, she opted out of running again for her House seat.
 And while that move attracted a slew of candidates, the early advantage went to state Rep. Kai Kahele, who entered the race even before Gabbard dropped out, citing her overarching interest in national politics over her district.
 Joe Akana has been recently active around the island, campaigning from a big red bus emblazoned with his photo and name.

 Our other congressional incumbent, Rep. Ed Case, has a little-known Democratic challenger in Andrew Stewart.
-In the general election, he’ll face the winner of the Republican primary as well as nonpartisan candidate, Calvin Griffin.
+In the general election, he’ll face the winner of the Republican primary, Libertarian Feena Bonoan, as well as nonpartisan candidate, Calvin Griffin.

 Honolulu City Council